European Affairs Committee (House of Lords)

 The European Affairs Committee is a select committee of the House of Lords in the Parliament of the United Kingdom.
 It was formed in April 2021 with the primary purpose to "consider matters relating to the United Kingdom's relationship with the European Union and the European Economic Area".

 Membership

-As of January 2025, the membership of the European Affairs Committee is as follows:
+As of July 2026, the membership of the committee is as follows: